ratansingh98/Learn_Django/README.md

         - **Formset**: A formset is a layer of abstraction to work with multiple forms on the same page.
 It can be best compared to a data grid.

         - **Form style** We can change form view by providing functions as `<FORM>.as_<type>` in html.

+3. LinkedIn Course [Test-Driven Development in Django](https://www.linkedin.com/learning/test-driven-development-in-django) is taken to learn fundamentals of testing and made project named **Testing**.
+    - **Testing**: Software Testing is evaluation of the software against requirements gathered from users and system specifications.
+Testing is conducted at the phase level in software development life cycle or at module level in program code.
+Software testing comprises of Validation and Verification.
+    There are two areas of test:
+        - **Functional tests**: Deal with the way a user will interact with your project.
+        - **Unit tests**: Ensure that small pieces of your project are working as they should.

+    - **Selenium**: Selenium is a portable framework for testing web applications.
+Selenium provides a playback tool for automated functional tests without the need to learn a test scripting language.
+        - **Install** using `sudo apt install firefox-geckodriver` for firefox. and `pip install selenium`

+    - **Django Test Command** : `python3 manage.py test`.

+    - **Test database** : `'TEST_NAME':os.path.join(BASE_DIR,'test_db.sqlite3')`, put this in database list to create and delete a dummy every time database executes.

+    - **Ajax testing**: In ajax pages are not switched or redirected instead, data or components get updated.
+In that case, we have to use wait. `time.sleep(5)`.